govuk-one-login/ipv-core-back/local-running/README.md

 Core-front needs a very minor code change to make things stable.
 It's on a branch called "local-running".
 Pull it before spinning things up.

-You'll need to set some SSM parameters for your env.
-These are mostly to set up new connections for core to the locally running CRIs.
-Also one to configure the orch-stubs expected redirect URL.
-There is a script to set these values.
+You'll need to update some config for your env.
+This is mostly to set up parameters for new connections for core to the locally running CRIs.
+Also a parameter to configure the orch-stubs expected redirect URL.
+We also need to stop the event source mapping that feeds the process-async-cri-credential lambda.
+This is to allow the local deployment to read messages from the SQS queue.

+There is a script to do all this for you.
 You'll need to auth to your AWS dev account (dev01 or dev02), using your favourite method.
 Basically make sure your AWS creds are in your environment.
 Below is an example.
 Change the dev account and dev-env to match your setup.

 You can add the `--dry-run` flag at the end to just show what params would get written.
 Probably worth doing the first time.

 ```
-aws-vault exec core-dev01 -- ./setSsmConfigForLocalOrCloudRunning.py dev-chrisw local
+aws-vault exec core-dev01 -- ./setConfigForLocalOrCloudRunning.py dev-chrisw local
 ```

 Next, spin up the containers with Docker compose.
 You need to have your dev env and the number of your dev account (01